georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

 Using ``find_explanations``, it took about 10 seconds to run.
 Switching to ``find_eligible``, it dropped to 2 seconds (5x improvement).
-By prefiltering the word list with a regex made from the mask, the time drops to about 500 milliseconds (further 4x improvement).
+By prefiltering the word list with a regex made from the mask, the time drops to half a second (further 4x improvement).

 .. code-block:: python